Pa Omar Jobe: Sheikh Jamal Dhanmondi

 On 27 January 2021, Omar scored the first hattrick of 2021 Bangladesh Premier League, scoring four goals against Arambagh.

 KF Shkendija

 After a successful couple of seasons in Bangladesh, Jobe signed for Macedonian side KF Shkendija on a free transfer but failed to break into the first team and was promptly loaned out to fellow Macedonian side Struga for the remainder of the season.

-FC Struga Trim Lum (Loan)
+FC Struga Trim Lum

 Jobe featured regularly for FC Struga whilst on loan regaining form and scoring 3 goals in 12 appearances.
 Jobe returned to KF Shkendija at the end of his loan spell but was released at the end of the season.

 FC Neman Grodno

 After Jobe’s release he signed for Belarusian side FC Neman Grodno.

 He only managed two appearances failing to score.
 But featured frequently for Neman Grodno’s second team scoring regularly, including 4 goals against FC Vitebsk’s second team.

 He was again released at the end of the season.